Cantera/cantera/doc/sphinx/compiling.rst

   * Required to build the Cantera Python module, and to run significant portions of the test suite.
   * http://sourceforge.net/projects/numpy/
-  * Known to work with versions 1.7 and 1.8; Expected to work with version >= 1.3
+  * Known to work with versions 1.7-1.9; Expected to work with version >= 1.4

 * `Cython <http://cython.org/>`_